kshedden/case_studies/methods/survival.md

 time $Y$ and censoring status $\delta$ into a single real number.
 The resulting value can then be used in many forms of statistical analysis, for example as an independent or dependent variable in a regression, or in a multivariate analysis such as PCA.
+Importantly, as discussed in more detail below, the pseudo-observations are independent and their dispersion reflects the underlying uncertainty in estimating the parameter of interest.
 Using pseudo-observations allows survival analysis to be conducted using general-purpose statistical methods instead of requiring specialized methods such as those demonstrated above.
-Here we will discuss pseudo-observations for the survival probability ($S(t) evaluated at a specific $t\$), but note that it is also possible to construct pseudo-observations for other quantities such as the mean restricted life or the cumulative hazard.
+Here we will discuss pseudo-observations for the survival probability ($S(t)$ evaluated at a specific $t$), but note that it is also possible to construct pseudo-observations for other quantities such as the mean restricted life or the cumulative hazard.

 Pseudo-observations are closely related to the [jackknife](https://en.wikipedia.org/wiki/Jackknife_resampling).
 To motivate